-So Yeshua answered and said, while He taught in the temple: How say the scribes that the Messiah is the Son of David?
+So Yeshua answered while He taught in the temple: How say the scribes that the Messiah is the son of David?

-36 For David himself said by the Holy Spirit: 'YHVH said to my Adon: Sit at My right hand until I make Your enemies Your footstool.' *
+36 For David himself said by the Holy Spirit: Sit at My right hand until I make your enemies your footstool!
+(Psa 110)

-37 David therefore himself called Him Lord, and whence is He then his Son?
+37 David therefore himself called Him lord; whence is He then his son?

-And He said unto them in His doctrine: Beware of the scribes who love to go in long clothing, and love salutations in the marketplaces,
+Then He said unto them in His doctrine: Beware of the scribes, who love to go in long clothing, and love salutations in the marketplaces,

 39 and the chief seats in the synagogues, and the uppermost rooms at feasts;